Jump to section

 7 ways to provide greater support and inclusivity

-There are things you can do to increase inclusivity, so when clients do reach out, you’re equipped with supportive messaging and practices.
+There are things you can do to increase inclusivity with LGBTQIA+ clients, so when they do reach out, you’re equipped with supportive messaging and practices.

 You may see someone of color or someone who has expressed themselves as queer, and move foward without realizing that additional identities factor into the way they experience the world.